Rawnaa-19/Pill-Mate-Meds-on-Time/README.md

    <kbd> **Figure 3** <br><br>*Circuit Wiring*<br><br> <kbd>![stepM-ezgif com-webp-to-jpg-converter](https://github.com/user-attachments/assets/cdeb9826-5091-4be8-9f90-91447418cdf7)
 </kbd></kbd><br><br>

+5. Stepper motor driver
-5. IR sensor.
+6. IR sensor.
-6. DFPlayer.
+7. DFPlayer.
-7. Speaker.
+8. Speaker.
-8. LCD Display.
+9. LCD Display.
-9. I2C for lcd.
+10. I2C for lcd.

 ### Circuit Wiring
 All LEDs cathode legs are connected to the GND pin of the esp32.The anode leg of the green LED (stop button) is connected to pin 26 of esp32.
 The anode legs of the red LEDs (right , left , forward , backward) are connected to pins (27 , 25 , 12 , 14) respectively.<br><br>